elixir-waffle/waffle/README.md

 ## Object Deletion

-After an object is stored through Arc, you may optionally remove it.
+After an object is stored through Waffle, you may optionally remove it.
 To remove a stored object, pass the same path identifier and scope from which you stored the object.

 Example: